rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 passing it, but it also returns a value—in this case, an [`io::Result`][ioresult]<!-- ignore -->.
-Rust has a number of types named `Result` in its standard library: a generic [`Result`][result]<!-- ignore --> as well as specific versions for sublibraries, such as `io::Result`.
+Rust has a number of types named `Result` in its standard library: a generic [`Result`][result]<!-- ignore --> as well as specific versions for submodules, such as `io::Result`.

 [ioresult]: ../std/io/type.Result.html
 [result]: ../std/result/enum.Result.html